 Because they are just so dang good.

 Don’t hesitate to switch up the kind of beef you use either – I often use leftover shredded beef or steak in these and it is fantastic as well.
 If you were feeling really crazy, you could even go for pork or chicken.
 The sauce goes well with anything!

-This is one of my favorite recipes to transform into a freezer meal.
-I have three different ways I like to to this:
+This is one of my favorite recipes to transform into a freezer meal!!

 - Our family only eats half of this beef enchilada recipe for one meal.
 Most often, I’ll simply place half of the filling mixture in a quart zip-top bag, label it, and freeze it flat.
 I do the same thing with half of the sauce.
 Then all I have to do to make this is thaw it, add a couple tablespoons of water to each, assemble the enchiladas and bake!

 - If I do want to assemble the entire recipe, I’ll put half in a 8×8 baking dish and cook it up for dinner.
 I assemble the other half in a disposable 8×8 baking dish and place it in the freezer.
 If you don’t have a disposable baking dish, just line a regular dish with foil or parchment.
 Once everything is frozen, you can pull it out with the foil or parchment and place it in a zip-top bag.
 Obviously, you’d place it back into a dish for baking.
 I place these frozen in a cold oven, preheat to 300 and bake for 20 minutes, increase the temperature to 400 and bake until bubbly.
 I don’t like to let these thaw before baking, I think it makes them too soggy.